okstyr/okibin/README.md

 okibin
 ======

-stuff to go in my bin directory
+stuff to go in my bin directory.